-To make the Default profile appropriately restrictive, proceed as follows:
+To make the Default profile appropriately restrictive, follow these steps:

 - 1 Open the System > Security menu. - 2 Open the Default profile.

 The first two parameters in the Default profile cannot be changed-the name is always Default and the password is always null.